MicrosoftDocs/win32/desktop-src/appxpkg/appx-packaging-tools.md

 -   [Create a certificate for package signing](https://aka.ms/create-cert-package)
 -   [Sign an app package using SignTool](https://aka.ms/sign-package-signtool)

 Alternatively, you can use Visual Studio to create and sign an app package.
-For more info, see [Packaging packaged Windows apps](https://aka.ms/packaging-uwp-apps).
+For more info, see [Package a UWP app with Visual Studio](https://aka.ms/packaging-uwp-apps).

 ## PowerShell cmdlets

-Use Windows PowerShell to install, inventory, and uninstall line-of-business (LOB) packaged Windows apps for Windows that are not store-signed.
+Use Windows PowerShell to install, inventory, and uninstall line-of-business (LOB) Windows apps that are not Store-signed.
 For more info, see: [Appx Module Cmdlets](https://aka.ms/appx-cmdlets).

 ## Related topics